probabl-ai/skore/README.md

 ![license](https://img.shields.io/pypi/l/skore)
 [![Discord](https://img.shields.io/badge/Discord-%235865F2.svg?logo=discord&logoColor=white)](https://discord.probabl.ai/)

-With `skore`, data scientists can:
+With skore, data scientists can:
 1. Store objects of different types from their Python code: python lists, `scikit-learn` fitted pipelines, `plotly` figures, and more.
 2. **Track** and  **visualize** these stored objects on a user-friendly dashboard.
 3. Export the dashboard to a HTML file.